 How you gather this feedback is up to you.
 You could do it at the end of the classroom session, request that it’s put in an email, or send out an anonymous survey.
 Just make sure that you give due consideration to all comments and demonstrate an open mind when it comes to making changes going forward.

 Embracing the digital revolution and making the leap into online classroom sessions can be nerve-wracking.
 Making online classes interesting is even harder.
 There’s an awful lot to learn and many obstacles to overcome this school year.

 But whilst online classrooms are limited in some ways, they also open a virtual doorway to new learning experiences.
 Learning experiences that are more accessible, more interactive and — dare we say it — more engaging than ever before.
 All it takes is a digital mindset, the right tools, and a focused approach.

-Genie is Growth Engineering’s very own game-based authoring tool.
+Growth Engineering Authoring Tool is our very own game-based authoring tool.
 Take your online courses to the next level and make your online classes fun by incorporating XP, Badges, Leaderboards, Timers, and more.
-With Genie’s intuitive content creation features, you can quickly and easily create engaging online courses that drive real knowledge retention.
+With Growth Engineering Authoring Tool’s intuitive content creation features, you can quickly and easily create engaging online courses that drive real knowledge retention.

 And don’t forget to check out our ‘8 Tips for Teachers: How to Make Online Courses Fun‘ and ‘64 Amazing Free Online Tools for Teachers‘.